OpenHFT/Chronicle-Queue/README.md

 #### Ordering fields of DataValueClasses

 ![](http://chronicle.software/wp-content/uploads/2014/09/Chronicle-Queue-Group_01.jpg)

-By default when classes generated via DataValueClasses are serialized, their fields will be ordered by field size ( smallest first ), however sometimes, especially when you add new fields, you may not want new small fields to be serialize towards the top, You may wish to preserve the existing order of your fields, you can do this by using the @Group annotation to each method.
-The serialization order of the fields are determined by adding @Group to the set() method, If you wish you can have a number of different methods with the same value in @Group(), Methods with the same value continue to be ordered by size ( smallest first).
+By default when classes generated via DataValueClasses are serialized, their fields will be ordered by field size (smallest first), however sometimes, especially when you add new fields, you may not want new small fields to be serialized towards the top.
+If you wish to preserve the existing order of your fields, you can do this by using the @Group annotation on each method.
+The serialization order of the fields is determined by adding @Group to the set() methods.
+If you wish you can have a number of different methods with the same value in @Group().
+Methods with the same value continue to be ordered by size (smallest first).

 See test below
 ``` java